AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 For some campaign types, forwarders will be automatically detected and there is no need to specify them.
 This applies typically to [concentrated liquidity campaigns](../campaigns/concentrated-liquidity-mechanisms.md#automated-liquidity-management-solutions) where once whitelisted automated liquidity management solutions are automatically detected and supported.

-For other ERC20 campaigns, incentive providers may choose to specify forwarders (provided that these are also ERC20 tokens) likely to hold the tokens to be incentivized.
+For other ERC20 campaigns, incentive providers may choose to specify forwarders (provided that these are also ERC20 tokens) that are likely to hold the tokens to be incentivized.

 Let's illustrate this forwarding feature using an ERC20 campaign incentivizing USDA holders.
-With forwarding enabled, users who staked their USDA and received stUSD in exchange can still be eligible to earn rewards even if they don't hold USDA in their wallets.
+With forwarding enabled, users who staked their USDA and received stUSD in return can still be eligible to earn rewards even if they don't hold USDA in their wallets.

 Here's how it works: